wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `closeBanner`

-We can hide a mobile banner fro the `backgroundScript` or withing the banner HTML page.
+We can hide a mobile banner from the `backgroundScript` or within the banner HTML page.

 ```js
 app.closeBanner();